 - Jackson, Michael.
 2005.
 Existential Anthropology: Events, Exigencies and Effects.
 New York, Oxford: Berghahn Books.

 - Jackson, Michael.
 2013(2002).
 The Politics of Storytelling: Variations on a Theme by Hannah Arendt.
 Copenhagen: Museum Musculanum Press.

 - Lévi-Strauss, Claude.
 1963.
 Structural Anthropology, Vol. 1.
 New York: Basic Books.

 - Mauss, Marcel.
 1954.
 The Gift: Forms and Functions of Exchange in Archaic Societies.
 London: Cohen and West.

 - Telban, Borut.
 1998.
 Dancing through Time: A Sepik Cosmology.
 Oxford: Oxford University Press.

-- Toren, Christina and João de Pina-Cabral (eds.).
+- Toren, Christina in João de Pina-Cabral (ur.).
 2011.
 The Challenge of Epistemology: Anthropological Perspectives.
 Oxford: Berghahn Books.

 - Viveiros de Castro, Eduardo.
 2014.
 Cannibal Metaphysics.
 Minneapolis: Univocal.